Discover an effective and easy way to control your emotions

 How Meditation Enables You To Control Emotions

-Many of our readers already practice meditation and so are already seeing these emotional benefits, but if you are new meditation you might like to know how to start.
+Many of our readers already practice mindfulness and so are already seeing these emotional benefits, but if you are new meditation you might like to know how to start.

-Thankfully, meditation is an easy practice to pick up.
+Thankfully, it’s easy to start practicing.
 All you need to is find a twenty minute period in the day when you can relax by yourself (for this reason, you may wish to bookmark this page for later by pressing CTRL + D on your keyboard).

 Here’s what to do when you have a twenty minute period free to meditate.